sara-nl/hathi-client/README.md

 Usage
 -----

-The first time you need to download the offical Hadoop/Pig/Spark software from Apache and put the SURFsara configuration in the right location.
+The first time you need to download the official Hadoop/Pig/Spark software from Apache and put the SURFsara configuration in the right location.
 We provide a helper script that will do this automatically: